Luukvdpoel/full-siora-mvp/README.md

-a messy mvp that needs to be built out further to properly fucntion to build the nura/ siora brand. next steps is get a working site live and actually provide value and get users on the platform.
+a messy mvp that needs to be built out further to properly fucntion to build the Siora  brand. next steps is get a working site live and actually provide value and get users on the platform.

 this is the general idea:
-Feasibility Analysis: Building an AI-Powered PersonaGen Platform Nura
+Feasibility Analysis: Building an AI-Powered PersonaGen Platform Siora
 Overview
 PersonaGen is envisioned as an AI-driven system with two components:
 •	Influencer Mobile App: A tool for creators (influencers, freelancers) to generate a personalized digital persona.
 The app would analyze the user’s social media content and combine it with self-reported inputs (vision boards, goals, psychometric quizzes) to produce a profile of their brand persona.
 Features would include tone/style guidelines for content and tools for long-term brand development (e.g. content strategy suggestions).